|Retail Cash Price||£33,665.00|

 The only diesel engine available is the 2.0 litre unit with 150PS and 340 NM of Torque.
 This will be named as the 35 TDI model and is initially available with manual transmission and quattro drive.
 A seven-speed S tronic will be offered in combination with front-wheel drive shortly afterward along with a 2.0 TDI developing 190PS to extend the range.

+Now Available!
 The new Audi Q3 Sportback combines a coupé-inspired style with the original Q3 SUV range.
 This new compact crossover will have 4 trim levels; Sport, S line, Edition 1 and top tier Vorsprung trim lines.